vincent1rookie/Boltzmann-Machine/README.md

 Currently RBM is written in Tensorflow while 2-layer-DBM is written in numpy.

+See result in MNIST dataset in jupyter notebook.

 Reference

 [1] R. Salakhutdinov and G. Hinton.
 Deep boltzmann machines.